mangpo/chlorophyll/README.md

 ### Partition Annotation

-You can choose to annotate all variables and operaters with partitions (logical cores) they belong to, to annotate parts of them, or to not annotate the program at all.
+You can choose to annotate all variables and operators with partitions (logical cores) they belong to, to annotate parts of them, or to not annotate the program at all.

 For example, if we modify `examples/simple/hello.cll` by removing the partition annotations of variable *a* and *b* as follows: